Chenpinji/LLMThief/README.md

 # Configuration-Leaking-on-LLM-APP-Store
 In this repository, we propose LLMThief, an end-to-end framework designed for red teamers to systematically understand and identify configuration leaking vulnerabilities in LLM app stores.
-Compared to prior work that treated LLM apps from model-level, our key insight is to view the LLM app store as a unified, integrated system.
+Compared to prior works that investigate prompt leaking from model-level, our key insight is to view the LLM app store as a unified, integrated system.
 This store-level security perspective enables us to identify various exploitable features and present an approach to infer and bypass the store defenses.
+We highlight three major advantages of LLMThief:

+(1) **Real-world Effectiveness**: LLMThief could successfully steal the app configurations from six commercial LLM app stores, outperforming all baselines;

+(2) **Broader Attack Scope**: LLMThief could examine not only system prompts but also APIs and knowledge files leakage in LLM apps, revealing novel threats on these overlooked configurations;

+(3) **End-to-End Automation at Scale**: LLMThief is capable of fully automated measurement across online LLM app stores, enabling scalable evaluation.

 👉👉👉
 We publicly release all the source code of LLMThief to support future research.
 We also hope that LLMThief can be widely adopted in red-team testing to help enhance the security of LLM app stores.

-## Major Advantage of LLMThief

-(1) **Real-world Effectiveness**: LLMThief could successfully steal the app configurations from six commercial LLM app stores, outperforming all baselines;

-(2) **Broader Attack Scope**: LLMThief could examine not only system prompts but also APIs and knowledge files leakage in LLM apps, revealing novel threats on these overlooked configurations;

-(3) **End-to-End Automation at Scale**: LLMThief is capable of fully automated measurement across online LLM app stores, enabling scalable evaluation.

 ## Real-World Impact of LLMThief